crookedstorm/fibsrv/README.md

 able to tell if the entire system is down, not just one pod.
 You cannot get an alert from inside a network that cannot communicate, for instance.

-### A Robust and HA Front Proxy

-A couple servers in a VRRP setup with keepalived and a configuration they share via puppet/chef/salt or some such nonsense not only keeps a stable IP for the outside world, it can also protect system that weren't written specifically for the purpose from things like slowloris attacks and provide a quick reference for logging, DDoS mitigation, etc.

 ### Remote Logging